wmarshall484/DSI_LECTURES_2/time-series/matt_drury/README.md

 The notebook has cells that are built in to provide interaction with students.
 These are labeled:

-  - Activity: An oppurtunity for students to write some code using templates and functions provided earlier in the notebook.
+  - **Activity**: An oppurtunity for students to write some code using templates and functions provided earlier in the notebook.
-  - Question: A simple question for students.
+  - **Question**: A simple question for students.
 Ask, pause for a few moments, then call on a random student.
-  - Discussion: A deeper, more conceptual question.
+  - **Discussion**: A deeper, more conceptual question.
 Have students discuss amongst themselves, then call on a willing student.
 You will not have time to do all of these, so be selective of what you think is important.